philvarner/correctingthenarrative.org/content/posts/timeline-white-supremacy-cville.md

 # A Timeline of Events Related to Racism and White Supremacy in Charlottesville, Virginia

-* For more than 10,000 years, indigenous Native Americans inhabit Virginia.
+**This timeline is a work in progress.
+Corrections, additions, and any other feedback is appreciatively welcomed**

-* **1500s** Encounters with Spanish and English explorers being spreading diseases, such as influenza and smallpox, to which Native Americans had no resistance, decimating many groups.
+* For at least 10,000 years, Indigenous Native Americans inhabit Virginia.
+At the time of first European contact, these include numerous groups speaking Algonquian, Iroquoian, and Siouan languages.
+The Monacan people inhabit the area around Charlottesville.
 * **1607** The first permanent English settlement is established at Jamestown, in an area already occupied by the  Powhatan autocracy.
 Siouan Indians of the Monacan and Mannahoac tribes inhabit Virginia west of the Blue Ridge Mountains, including the area around what will become Charlottesville.
 * **1781** Thomas Jefferson publishes his only book, *Notes on the State of Virginia*.
 It is an intellectual pillar of racist thought at the time.
-* **1807 January 19** Gen. Robert E. Lee born at Stratford Hall, Virginia
+* **1807 January 19** Gen. Robert E. Lee born at Stratford Hall, Virginia.
 * **1861 April** Gen. Robert E. Lee resigns from United States Army and is elected leader of the Virginia state forces, which is later subsumed into the Confederate States Army
 * **1863 January 1** Emancipation Proclamation issued, freeing enslaved individuals in the parts of the Confederate States not under Union control.
 Slavery had already been outlawed in every Northern state.
 * **1865 March 3** The Union Army under Major General Philip Sheridan arrives in Charlottesville, freeing more than 14,000 enslaved people.